-- KFC’s pink buckets – I hope I don’t have to lay out why this is completely backwards with regards to breast cancer research but in case you’re confused read Greed, Cancer and Pink Buckets or KFC Peddling Cancer-Causing Food in Pink Buckets.
+KFC’s pink buckets – I hope I don’t have to explain why this is completely backwards with regards to breast cancer research, but in case you’re confused read Greed, Cancer and Pink Buckets or KFC Peddling Cancer-Causing Food in Pink Buckets.

-- Hershey’s Bliss – They usually help out as a cure sponsor, which yes, is good.
-However when you support Hershey you also support forced labor, human trafficking and abusive child labor.
+Hershey’s Bliss – When you support Hershey you also support forced labor, human trafficking and abusive child labor.
 Ah, good times.